-For the wrongful death of an adult, the survivor’s non-economic damages (pain and suffering) are capped at $755,000 as of October 1, 2011; and this limit increases by $15,000 on October 1st of each succeeding year.
-The decedent’s pre-death pain and suffering has the same cap on damages.
+If the decedent (adult or child) suffered pre-death pain or fright, the decedent’s Estate can recover emotional distress damages.
+The Estate’s non-economic damages (pain and suffering) are capped at $830,000 as of October 1, 2016; and this limit increases by $15,000 on October 1st of each succeeding year.

 Note that there are different caps on non-ecomonic damages in medical malpractice cases in Maryland.